How Marijuana Affects the Body and Brain

 It was not until the 1990s that cannabinoid receptors in the brain, responding to THC, were discovered.
 Marijuana affects the brain primarily through these cannabinoid receptors, known as CB1 and CB2.

 CB1 receptors are found, primarily, throughout the brain.
-Through THC's interaction with CB1, marijuana effects brain areas relating to higher functioning, memory, cognition, movement and brain reward.
+Through THC's interaction with CB1, marijuana affects brain areas relating to higher functioning, memory, cognition, movement and brain reward.
 CB1 receptors are also responsible for brain effects of marijuana involving:

 - Anxiety (read: anxiety and marijuana)